GXatBuffalo/Thrive-Stardew-Mod/Design.md

 Over time, as the codebase grows:
 - Keep `Domain` classes free of SMAPI dependencies.
 - Treat `Services` as the glue that orchestrates game hooks, logic, and state updates.
-- Keep `Items` specialized for custom in-game items or tools and utilities directly interacted with by the player.
+- Keep `Objects` specialized for custom in-game objects or tools and utilities directly interacted with by the player.
 - Leave `Events` separate from the other layers, solely interacting with ContentPatcher to provide custom events to the player.

 ### 2. Utility/Helper Functions